alecat88/redux-introduction/README.md

 1) We're adding a new value to the state
 2) All the actions will now need to return a state that takes into consideration the entire state (other values too)

+# Exercise 5: Changing the state directly in an action

+1) We should never change the state directly when performing an action